junxit/us-congress-bills-110/metadata.md

 - 2007-10-04 — Message on Senate action sent to the House.
 - 2007-10-04 — Received in the House.
 - 2007-10-04 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-11-08 — Committee Consideration and Mark-up Session Held.
+- 2007-11-08 — Ordered to be Reported by Voice Vote.
+- 2007-11-13 — Considered under suspension of the rules. (consideration: CR H13813-13814)
+- 2007-11-13 — DEBATE - The House proceeded with forty minutes of debate on S. Con.
+Res.
+45.
+- 2007-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-13 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2007-11-13 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H13813)
+- 2007-11-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H13813)